cambridge-cares/TheWorldAvatar/Apps/Visualisation/bms-app-vis/README.md

 ```

 # Usage
-When the web page is loaded in browser or app, it will first send a request to Android Status Agent for an equipment IRI, which is supposed to be set in the BMS Visualisation App.
-Then the web will send request to Feature Info Agent for meta data and time series data of the equipment IRI.
-And it will display the data.

-Therefore, to use the web page, Android Status Agent, Feature Info Agent, blazegraph and postgis (with data) need to be running.

 ## 1. Set Equipment IRI in Android Status Agent
-For test purpose, one can set the equipment IRI in Android Status Agent with the following command:
+The equipment IRI in Android Status Agent is supposed to be set in the BMS Visualisation App.
+However, for test purpose, one can set the equipment IRI in Android Status Agent with the following command:
 ```
 curl --location --request POST 'http://localhost:3838/android-status-agent/set?equipmentIRI=https://www.theworldavatar.com/kg/ontobms/WFH-04_8314e3b6-3866-4135-83e7-c0cdff48f44a'
 ```